 346a, b.
-STEAM-POWER PLANTS.
+Steam-Power Plants.
 Required of seniors in Option A. Lectures throughout the year.
 Credit four hours a term.
 Prerequisite courses, 316, 317, and 340a, b, and must be accompanied by Course 345a, b.
-Steam prime movers, boilers, condensers and auxiliary equipment; elements of design; selection; installation and operation; load curves; station factors; variable load economy; cost of equipment and power; principles of economic selection of machinery with respect to the load curves and local conditions; selection and arrangement of main units and auxiliaries; piping; coal and ash storage and conveying machinery: plant location; plant layout; comparison of steam and other types of plants; and similar considerations.
+Steam prime movers, boilers, condensers, and auxiliary equipment; elements of design; selection; installation and operation; load curves; station factors; variable load economy; cost of equipment and power; principles of economic selection of machinery with respect to the load curves and local conditions; selection and arrangement of main units and auxiliaries; piping; coal and ash storage and conveying machinery; plant location; plant layout; comparison of steam and other types of plants; and similar considerations.
 Professor BARNARD and Assistant Professor CLARK.

 347a, b.
-DESIGNING AND DRAWING.
+Designing and Drawing.
 Required of seniors in Option A, and not open to others.
 Throughout the year.
 Credit two hours a term.
 Must be accompanied by 346a, b.
 Two drawing periods a week.
 The practical solution of problems discussed in 346: Valve gears, governor characteristics, balancing, flywheel analysis, and similar problems; layouts of prime movers, boiler and furnace settings, and condenser apparatus; auxiliary equipment; piping and draft apparatus; power-plant project, based on the consideration of the load curve, station factors, economic performance and costs.
-Professor BARNARD, Assistant Professor CLARK, and Mr. COOPER.
+Professor BARNARD, Assistant Professor CLARE, and Mr. COOPER.

-350. STEAM TURBINES.
-Not open to seniors in Option A. Elective for others.
+350. Steam Turbines.
+Elective for seniors.
 First term.
 Credit two hours.
 Prerequisite course 340a, b, or 343a, b.
 Two lectures a week.
 Classification of turbines and description of leading features of the various types; mechanical and thermal considerations underlying the action of steam in turbines; calculations involved in turbine design; discussion of building, erecting, and testing; adaptability to special conditions of service; economic results of the use of turbines in engineering practice.
 Professor BARNARD.

-351. INTERNAL COMBUSTION ENGINES.
+351. Internal Combustion Engines.
 Elective.
 Seniors.
 Second term.
 Credit two hours.
 Prerequisite courses, 316a, b, 317a, b, and 340a, b, or 343a, b.
 Two lectures a week.
 Fuels; general theory and salient points in the design and operation of internal combustion engines; description of existing commercial types, study of relative advantages, and consideration of questions of economy.
-Assistant Professor CLARK.
+Assistant Profesor CLARK.

-352. STEAM BOILERS AND BOILER PLANTS.
+352. Steam Boilers and Boiler Plants.
 Elective.
 Seniors.
 Second term.
 Credit two hours.
-Prerequisite courses 316a, b, 317a, b, and 340a, b. or 343a, b.
+Prerequisite courses 316a, b, 317a, b, and 340a, b, or 343a, b.
 Lectures on fuels, combustion, types of boilers, general proportions, materials, design of boiler details, settings, stokers, accessories, and the equipment and arrangement of boiler plants.
 Assistant Professor Hook.

-353. PUMPING AND PNEUMATIC MACHINERY.
+353. Pumping and Pneumatic Machinery.
 Elective.
 Second term.
 Credit two hours.
 Prerequisite courses 340 or 343.
 Principles involved in the pumping of liquids and the compression of air and other gases; study of the various types of commercial machines commonly used.
 Professor ELLENWOOD.

-354. REFRIGERATION.
+354. Refrigeration.
 Elective.
 First term.
 Credit two hours.
-Prerequisite courses, 316a, b, 317a, b, and 340a, b, or 343a, b.
+Prerequisite courses 316a, b, 317a, b, and 340a, b, or 343a, b.
 Refrigeration and refrigerating machinery.
 Professor ERNSBERGER.

-355. POWER PLANT AUXILIARIES.
+355. Power Plant Auxiliaries.
 Elective.
 Second term.
 Credit two hours.
 Prerequisite courses 316a, b, 317a, b, and 340a, b, or 343a, b.
 Auxiliaries and instruments for steam power plants.
 Professor ERNSBERGER.

-359. ADVANCED HEAT-POWER ENGINEERING.
+359. Advanced Heat-Power Engineering.
 Elective for those who have completed the equivalent of the design subjects in Senior Option A. Work and credit as arranged with Professors BARNARD, ELLENWOOD, and ERNSBERGER.